 Mosquito pupae resting just below the surface of the water.

 The pupal stage is where metmorphasis occurs, creating the adult mosquito.
 During the pupal stage they are no longer feeding as they have ingested enough nutrients to make the transition into an adult.
 This phase of the life cycle is similar to the cocoon of a butterfly although the mosquito pupa is fully active and mobile.
 Like the larval stage, the pupal stage of a mosquito is entirely aquatic, and the mosquito will parish if it is removed from water.

 The adult stage the portion of the life cycle most people associate with mosquitoes.
-This is also the only stage their life cycle in which they are not fully aquatic, and the only stage in which they take a blood meal.
+This is also the only stage in their life cycle which they are not fully aquatic, and the only stage in which they take a blood meal.
 After emerging from the pupal casing, the newly hatched adult will rest on top of the water to dry its wings and body.
 Once dried, the mosquito is capable of flight.